Movies and TV shows casting across the US | News Channel 3-12

 – Roles:

-– Casting locations: Buffalo, New York; New York City, New York; Rochester, New York; Atlanta, Georgia
+– Casting locations: Lancaster, Pennsylvania; New York City, New York; Boston, Massachusetts; Philadelphia, Pennsylvania

 – Learn more about the feature film here